orhanors/LinkedIn-FE/README.md

 ### LinkedIn Web Clone

-Project background details can be found [here](https://github.com/orhanors/LinkedIn-BE/) in backend part of this project.
+Project server implementation details can be found [here](https://github.com/orhanors/LinkedIn-BE/) in backend part of this project.

 You can enjoy with [LIVE DEMO](https://linked-in-clone-j9nup2l5r-orhanors.vercel.app/)